Contents

 Channels

-A channel is a conduit through which you can send and receive values.
+A channel (chan) is a conduit through which you can send and receive values.
+You send and receive values using the channel operator, which is a left-pointing arrow (<-).

-Even though above I describe a channel as a conduit, I found that the best way to visualize a channel is as a pipe.
+NOTE:: Even though above I describe a channel as a conduit, I found that the best way to visualize a channel is as a pipe.

 this pipe is a channel